fsfw-dresden/hello-world-collection/python/README.md

 # Overview

 This directory contains some examples to disburden the process of getting started with python programming.
+See the respective [github-repo](https://github.com/fsfw-dresden/hello-world-collection) for updates.
+Of course you are welcome to suggest additional content by your self, e. g., via pull request.

 How to use these examples: